hasanaygun/dbf-table-manager/README.md

-# dbf-table-manager
+# DBF Table Manager

-GUI tool for viewing, creating, restructuring and managing DBF tables
+DBF Table Manager is a GUI tool written using [Lazarus](http://www.lazarus-ide.org/) and [TDbf](http://wiki.lazarus.freepascal.org/TDbf) component.
+It allows you to view, create, restructure and manage your tables using a simple graphical interface.
+Currently, it supports only DBase III+, DBase IV and DBase VII tables.